buchanae/cwl/readme.md

 ## Subpackages

 The [process](./process) library contains experimental, unfinished code for processing CWL documents in order to execute commands and workflows.
-See the [process readme](./process/readme.md) for more.

 The [expr](./expr) library contains utilities for parsing CWL expressions out of strings.
 This parser is not yet robust (see the known issues below).